What To Do When a Veteran Is In A County Jail

 Call your county offices, to find out who the mental health county commissioner is in your county.
 Request a meeting and make it clear what your veteran needs.
 This person may or may not be able to help, but they will expand the web of individuals aware of your veteran’s situation.

-- If you have ANY medical records showing psychological instability, get hard copies of the records and put them in the hands of the attorney.
+- If you have ANY medical records showing medical history, get hard copies of the records and put them in the hands of the attorney.

-- If you have no medical records, contact former teachers, principals, employers, and ask them to make statements about your loved one’s mental status.
+- If you have no medical records, contact former teachers, principals, and employers, and ask them to make statements about your loved one’s status.

 Incompetent to stand trial:

-- If the veteran is found incompetent to participate in his/her own defense, the court will order that he/she be sent to North Texas State Hospital in Vernon, Texas, to restore competency.
+- If the veteran is found incompetent to participate in his/her own defense and he has criminal charges, the court will order that he/she be sent to North Texas State Hospital in Vernon, Texas, to restore competency.

 - Just because the order has been given does not mean it will happen immediately because there is a backlog of people waiting to go to the Vernon hospital.
-You may need to call State Health and Human Services or email Kerry.Raymond@dshs.state.tx.us to find out how long the wait is for beds at the Vernon State hospital.
+You may need to talk to your local mental health authority (MHMR) or email firstname.lastname@example.org.
+TJP will try to direct you to someone at State Health and Human Services who can say how long the wait is for beds at the Vernon State Hospital.

 Veterans Defender Resource presented by the Texas Indigent Defense Commission.
 Local officials in Texas counties are authorized to establish Veterans Courts.
 This publication provides county and court officials with resources that may be helpful as they consider the design and implementation of a Veterans Court in their own communities.
 Read here how this Commission has awarded funding to counties to support their efforts to provide specialized defender programs that represent defendants with mental health issues, including the first stand-alone mental health public defender in the nation.